WTKS (AM)

-WTKS (1290 kHz, "NewsRadio 97.7 & AM 1290") is a radio station licensed to Savannah, Georgia.
-The station is owned by iHeartMedia, Inc., with iHM Licenses, LLC holding the license.
-WTKS airs a news/talk format.
-Its transmitter is located behind WTKS's studios on Alfred Street in Garden City, Georgia, with a Savannah address.
+WTKS (1290 AM, "NewsRadio 97.7 and AM 1290") is a commercial radio station licensed to Savannah, Georgia, United States, and serving the Savannah metropolitan area.
+Owned by iHeartMedia, it features a conservative talk format, with studios and transmitter located in Garden City, Georgia (with a Savannah address).
+WTKS is also simulcast on low-power FM translator, W249BS (97.7 FM).